PagerDuty/developer-docs/docs/app-integration-development/02-Developer-Account.md

 You may add 3 full users and 2 stakeholder users to your developer account.

-#### Are there any restrictions for PagerDuty developer accounts?
+#### Are there any other restrictions for PagerDuty developer accounts?

 Developer account users cannot receive SMS or voice/phone notifications.
 These cannot be enabled for any reason.
 If you require these notification types for testing, please purchase a paid PagerDuty account.

 #### How does my developer account differ from my regular account?

-Other than the limits on notifications and the user count, there are no differences - Partner Developer Accounts are meant for those without access to PagerDuty.
+Other than the limits on notifications and the user count, there are no differences - Partner Developer Accounts are meant for those without access to a paid PagerDuty account.

 #### Can I convert my developer account into a paid account?